boltlabs-inc/zip-spec/zip-bolt-support.rst

 * ``bindingSig``: a signature that proves that (1) the total value spent by Spend transfers - Output transfers = value balance field.

-The customer broadcasts the funding transaction and waits for the network to confirm the transaction.
-Once the transaction is confirmed, the customer completes its initial commitment transaction and provides the channel token to the merchant so he can create his own commitment transaction.
+The customer creates its initial commitment transaction _before_ the funding transaction is confirmed (since customer needs to know they can get their money back).
+Similarly, the merchant creates his initial commitment transaction _before_ the funding transaction is confirmed.
+Once both commitment transactions have been created, the customer broadcasts the funding transaction and waits for the network to confirm the transaction.
+After the transaction has been confirmed, the payment channel is established.

 2.3 Commitment Transactions
 -------------